jazzband/website/README.md

 Install Docker.
 Run `make build`.
 This will create a set of Docker containers with all backends and dependencies.

+The Jazzband site uses a self-signed TLS certificate for development to be able to reproduce the production environment as close as possible.
+To that effect it's required to install [`mkcert`](https://github.com/FiloSottile/mkcert) in your system's certificate trust store (once).
+To do that install `mkcert` by following the installation instructions and then run `make trust`.

+In case the embedded self-signed certificates are outdated you can recreate them by running `make cert`.

 ## Running

 Run `make run` to run the development server and worker.